rdegges/django-twilio/docs/decorators.rst

 All-In-One Decorator
 --------------------

-The most useful decorator that ships with django-twilio is `twilio_view`, which will, in most cases, provide enough functionality to make your life much easier.
+The most useful decorator that ships with django-twilio is :func:`django_twilio.decorators.twilio_view`, which will, in most cases, provide enough functionality to make your life much easier.

 The :func:`django_twilio.decorators.twilio_view` decorator: